guicho271828/hypercast/README.md

 # Hypercast - Fast, generic, automatic type casting (conversion) framework

+Features:

++ Implemented by `inline-generic-function`, so it is *as fast as* the case of using compiler-macros and *as powerful as* CLOS generic functions.
++ Define the set of atomic converters.
+When no implementation of direct conversion is available, it still tries to convert them by combining several converters in a row.
+Conversion sequence is found as a path in the directed graph defined by each atomic converter.
+Edge cost is heuristically encoded in the `cost` generic function and it finds a path using dijkstra search.

 This library may be considered as a *parasitic* library in that it may carry codes from various existing libraries.
 Currently:

 + ironcrad